 Staff servicing lending requests from other institutions or requests from their patrons may have access to two search groups in the staff search window, 'Lending' and 'Borrowing'.
 The lending group uses the staff member's home library target for search, and the borrowing group uses the staff member's home target and a variety of other preferred targets for search.
 Additional groups can be configured if needed.

-Drop-down menus allow staff to choose from a selection of search criteria.
 Staff can either use a single or multi-criteria search to fulfill the service request for a patron or library.